denten/denten.github.io/_pages/about.md

 [Curriculum Vitae <img src="../public/pdf.png" />][5] --- [Author Photo][6] --- [Dept][7] ---
 [Lab][8]

-> Dennis Yi Tenen is an associate professor of English and Comparative Literature at Columbia University.
+> Dennis Yi Tenen is an associate professor of English at Columbia University, where he also co-directs the Center for Comparative Media.
 His research happens at the intersection of people, text, and technology.
-A long-time affiliate of Columbia’s Data Science Institute and formerly a Microsoft engineer and a Berkman Center for Internet and Society Fellow, his code runs on millions of personal computers worldwide.
-Tenen received his doctorate in Comparative Literature at Harvard University under the advisement of Professors Elaine Scarry and William Todd.
-A co-founder of Columbia's Group for Experimental Methods in Humanistic Research and the editor of the *On Method* book series at Columbia University Press, he is the author of *Plain Text: The Poetics of Computation* (Stanford University Press, 2017), *Literary Theory for Robots* forthcoming in 2023 from W.W.
+A long-time affiliate of Columbia’s Data Science Institute, formerly a Microsoft engineer in the Windows group and fellow at the Berkman Center for Internet and Society, his code runs on millions of personal computers worldwide.
+Tenen received his doctorate in Comparative Literature at Harvard University under the advisement of Elaine Scarry and William Todd.
+The founder of Columbia's *Literary Modeling and Visualization Lab*, he co-edits the *On Method* book series at Columbia University Press.
+His published work can be found in monographs including *Plain Text: The Poetics of Computation* (Stanford University Press, 2017), *Literary Theory for Robots* forthcoming in 2023 from W.W.
 Norton, and *Author Function* under contract with Chicago UP.
-His recent work appears on the pages of *Modern Philology*, *New Literary History*, *Amodern*, *boundary2*, *Computational Culture*, and *Modernism/modernity* on topics that include literary theory, the sociology of literature, media history, and computational narratology.
+His recent articles appear on the pages of *Modern Philology*, *New Literary History*, *Amodern*, *boundary2*, *Computational Culture*, and *Modernism/modernity* on topics that span literary theory, the sociology of literature, media history, and computational narratology.

 [1]: http://english.columbia.edu
 [2]: http://datascience.columbia.edu/new-media